voxpupuli/puppet-graylog_api/REFERENCE.md

 Data type: `String`

 The path to the server certificate to use when securing the connection with TLS.
 Has no effect unless tls_enable is true.
-Defaults to the empty string.

 Note that this must be the entire certificate chain, and that Graylog is sensitive to exact formatting of PEM certificates, e.g. there must be a trailing newline.